29 Things to Do in Amherst, MA: Museums, Nature, Drinks & More

 Entrance to the Yiddish Book Center Amherst Massachusetts

-Looking for something fun to do this weekend instead of sitting around binging another Netflix series?
+Looking for something fun to do in Amherst this weekend instead of sitting around binging yet another Netflix series?

-Amherst Cinema (28 Amity St) is a wide-serving nonprofit theater facility that offers visitors the opportunity to enjoy screenings of independent films, old classics, new modern movies, live production, and more.
+Check out Amherst Cinema (28 Amity St), a wide-serving nonprofit theater facility that offers visitors the opportunity to enjoy screenings of independent films, old classics, new modern movies, live production, and more.

 Its central location also keeps you near plenty of delicious spots to eat.